zenml-io/blog.zenml.io/_posts/2022-01-17-zero-five-seven-release.md

 ## MLFlow Tracking

 [You voted](https://github.com/zenml-io/zenml/discussions/115), we integrated!
 This new addition of [MLFlow Tracking](https://www.mlflow.org/docs/latest/tracking.html) as part of ZenML's integrations means that you can track your training runs using MLFlow.
 This gives you a handy web UI that you can use to log and query your experiments.
-ZenML is tracking all of your parameters and metrics already, but you might prefer to visualise those changes in the MLFlow web UI.
+ZenML is tracking all of your parameters and metrics already, but you might prefer to visualize those changes in the MLFlow web UI.

 ![Tracking machine learning training runs with MLFlow](../assets/posts/release_0_5_7/mlflow-screenshot.png)